FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 squadron bases where possible

-fields to take off or are 'scrambled for take off and
+at fields to take off or are 'scrambled for take

 (these flights are known as ‘GAI’ flights.

-grounded whilst you wait for your replacement pilots,
+whilst you wait for your replacement pilots, aircraft or repairs.

 .: Visit the stores room to evaluate aircraft stock and aircraft repairs status